davidebreso/mkeyb/readme.md

 `/G-` diables installation of the INT16 handler even if autodetection decided that it is needed.

+## Standard and Enhanced keyboards

+PC keyboards came in two flavours: "standard" keyboards with 83 or 84 keys, common on XT class machines, and "enhanced" keyboards with 101 or 102 keys, common on AT, PS2 and later machines.

+mKEYB supports both keyboard types.
+An enhanced keyboard layout is available for all languages.
+For some languages also a custom layout for standard keyboards is present. mKEYB can autodetect the keyboard type and selects the appropriate keyboard layout, if available for the language.
+If the standard keyboard layout is not available for the selected language, mKEYB patches the enhanced keyboard layout to use Ctrl+Alt instead of AltGr (not available on standard keyboards).
+This pached layout may not be completely accurate.

+The `/E` switch forces an enhanced keyboard layout, while `/S` forces a standard keyboard layout.

 ## How to uninstall it

 To uninstall the driver type `mkeyb /u` or `mkeyb us` (US keyboards do not need a driver).